MatuaDoc/OnslowCollege.github.io/12dtc/programming/dictionaries.md

 Like lists, dictionaries can easily be changed, shrunk and grown at run time.
 Dictionaries can be contained in lists and vice versa.

-## Lists vs Dictionaries

-Lists are ordered sets of objects, whereas dictionaries are unordered sets.
+Unlike lists, which are ordered sets of objects, dictionaries are **un**ordered sets.
 The main difference is that items in dictionaries are accessed via keys and not via their position.

 When you have key-value-pairs, the **key** of the dictionary is associated (or mapped) to a **value**.
 Keys are usually strings, while values can be any Python data type.